adeyanjuayomide564-droid/ImgFormatSwap/README.md

 ## 🛠️ Technologies Used

-- Python 3.10+
+- Python 3.11.11 (stable version)
-- python-telegram-bot v20.0+
+- python-telegram-bot v21.8
-- Pillow (PIL) for image processing
+- Pillow 11.0.0 for image processing
 - Deployed on Railway

 ## 🚀 Deployment on Railway